 According to the American Academy of Dermatologists, it’s normal to lose anywhere from 50 to 100 strands of hair per day.
 For people with longer hair strands, losing them may be more noticeable.
 Since there are 100,000 hair follicles — or more — on each person’s scalp, the loss of 100 or so hair strands a day doesn’t make a big difference in appearance.

 Women tend to lose more hair strands per day than men.
 There’s no way to measure the difference objectively, because daily heat styling and frequent hair coloring plays a big part in how much of your hair sheds.
-Approximately 40 percent of women lose extra hair every day because of the way they style it.
+Approximately lose extra hair every day because of the way they style it.
 Women are also more likely than men to experience periods of increased hair shedding due to life events like pregnancy and menopause.

 There are hundreds of thousands of hairs on your head, and every single one them is at a different stage of its two- to five-year lifespan.
 Hair grows and dies in phases, and nutrition, stress, hygiene, and daily styling all play a role in how much hair you lose daily.

-The phase in which a hair strand is growing is called the “anagen” phase, and 90 percent of the hair strands you have are currently in that phase.
+The phase in which a hair strand is growing is called the “anagen” phase, and of the hair strands you have are currently in that phase.
 Hair grows about 1 centimeter per month during the anagen phase.
 When something stops your hair from growing, it’s called anagen effluvium.
 Anagen effluvium is what you would typically think of when you think of “hair loss.”

 Telogen effluvium describes having more than 10 percent of your hair in the telogen phase.
 Telogen effluvium is temporary, but more hair will fall out while you have it.
 Stress, surgery, or even having a fever for a few days can bring on telogen effluvium, but your hair will probably be back to normal within six months.